AP Studio Art - 2-D Design

 Tech Needs: High Speed Internet needed for fast transfer of large image files.
 Digital camera ( if your cell phone takes good photos, that will work as well).
 You will need to photograph your work for submission.

 REQUIRED Weekly Time Commitment: 15 hours minimum.
 The course is planned on a 15 HOUR work week schedule.
 Depending on the speed at which you work, you may end up spending more or less time.
 We do have a live weekly call, where I answer questions and students look at and discuss each other's work.
-The call will be on Monday's at 3:30 pm est. ( note: if needed to do a biweekly schedule with different days/time to accommodate more students schedules) A recording of the call is always posted for any students that are unable to make it live.
+A recording of the call is always posted for any students that are unable to make it live.
 Live calls are not required, but they are a great time for you to interact with your classmates as well as myself.
 Students always enjoy this time together.

 Prerequisite: Students should be comfortable with the elements and principles of art.
 The following mediums fall under the 2D design portfolio.
 Photography, graphic design, mixed media, drawing and paintings that focus on the elements and principles of art.
 Students should have experience making art, and a basic understanding of composition.